-A raw food dog diet is designed to replicate to some degree what your dog might eat in the wild.
-Raw food diets will almost never include grains, as the guiding philosophy says that dogs are born carnivores, and that grains have no place in a dog's diet.
-Instead, the basis of a raw food dog diet is raw meat.
-These meats should include organ meats, skin, fat, and uncooked bones.
-Sometimes raw diets may include a small amount of pureed fruits and vegetables to mimic what a wild dog might find in the belly of its prey, which many wild dogs eat readily.
+Raw food dog diets are designed to replicate what your dog might eat in the wild.
+Raw food diets rarely include grains, as the guiding philosophy says that dogs are born carnivores and that grains have no place in a dog's diet.
+Instead, the basis of a raw dog food diet is raw meat.
+These meats should include organ, skin, fat, and uncooked bones.
+Sometimes raw diets may consist of a small amount of pureed fruits and vegetables to mimic what a wild dog might find in the belly of its prey, which many wild dogs eat readily.
 Stella and Chewy’s raw dog food is one of the best raw diets that you can feed your pet.

 Types of Raw Food Diets for Dogs

 There are dozens of independent purveyors of raw dog foods.
-Some raw dog foods are freeze dried, some frozen, and some dehydrated.
-Some must be reconstituted with water, or defrosted in the refrigerator, but none should be cooked, as that would defeat the purpose.
+Some are freeze-dried dog foods, some frozen, and some dehydrated.
+Some must be reconstituted with water or defrosted in the refrigerator, but none should be cooked, as that would defeat the purpose.

 Three of the guiding raw food dog diet philosophies are:

 Despite its yucky connotations, BARF stands for "Biologically Appropriate Raw Food" or "Bones and Raw Food."
 Redbarn-filled bones are a good example of this.
 You can purchase prepackaged BARF foods from a BARF purveyor, but creating your BARF diet for dogs is possible.
 Dr. Janet Tobiassen Crosby, DVM, cautions, "Feeding a raw diet without researching nutrition could be detrimental if basic needs aren't met."
 Crosby recommends, "If considering this diet, please do thorough research, speak to your veterinarian and people who 'BARF' their pets for tips and resources to assist with the 'to BARF or not to BARF?' decision."